evertonadame/var-2-type/README.md

 To use the typing generation feature, follow these steps:

-1. Select the variable you want to type in the code editor.
+1. Select the variable or a json object that you want to type in the code editor.
 2. Click on the right mouse button to open the context menu.
 3. Select the Var to type menu.
 4. The typing will be generated and show in a textDocument editor.
 So if you want to save it, you can do it manually.